 Expanding Ag Retailer Roles in Resource Management

-The team will expand their work to other nutrient-impaired priority watersheds including the Lower Fox River and Saginaw Bay.
-They will use, and improve upon, the innovative tools they developed in the prior project that include: field-level phosphorus loss risk maps; an Agronomist Handbook; wallet cards to help agricultural retailers and farmers identify high risk fields; “Sell Sheets” to improve retailer effectiveness in marketing key conservation products; and a unique nutrient calculator that allows retailers to run scenarios to estimate site-specific nutrient loss reduction and profit estimates for specific products and services at the field level.
+To better reach retailers, the team created the Partnership for Ag Resource Management (or PARM) that is a brand, website, educational resource and a membership service all in one.
+The team used, and improved upon, the innovative tools they developed in the prior project that included: a popular Phosphorus Loss Reduction Handbook; phosphorus loss wallet cards; “sell sheets” to improve retailer effectiveness in marketing key conservation products; phosphorus vulnerability maps for the Maumee, Lower Fox and Saginaw Bay watersheds; and a unique nutrient calculator that allows retailers to estimate site-specific nutrient loss reduction and profit estimates for specific products and services at field level.